 - A tissue or microfiber cloth

-Start by threading the wire through the triangular base of the tubing.
-Push it all the way through the tubing and out of the tip.
-Clean out any debris or ear wax from the tubing, removing any blockages that could stop you from hearing.
+- Then, start by threading the wire through the base of the tubing.
+Push it all the way through the tubing and out of the tip to remove any debris, ear wax, or otther blockages that could stop you from hearing.

-Once the wire pops out of the tip, make sure to wipe off the end of the cleaning wire with a tissue or a microfiber cloth to remove the debris.
-Finally, pull the cleaning back out through the tubing.
+Once the wire pops out of the tip, wipe off the end of the cleaning wire with a tissue or a microfiber cloth to remove the debris.

-Important note: One thing to keep in mind is that any ear wax, debris or blockage is going to be closest to the tip.
-It’s important to start the wire at the base of the tubing first so the wire pushes the ear wax out of the tip.
-If we start at the tip, then we will be pushing these blockages further into the tubing, which we don’t want to do.
-We want to push the debris out as fast as possible.
-So, remember to push the cleaning wire through the base of the tubing first.
-And remember to wipe off the end of the cleaning wire before pulling it back through the tubing.
+Important note: Keep in mind that any ear wax, debris, or blockage is going to be closest to the tip, as it is comes in contact with your ear canal.
+It’s important to insert the wire at the base of the tubing first (rather than the tip) so the wire pushes the blockage out of the tip.
+If you start at the tip, then you push these blockages further into the tubing.